Souciss12/Souciss-FPS/README.md

    git clone https://github.com/Souciss12/Souciss-FPS.git
    ```
 2. Open the project in Unity Hub using Unity 2022.3.27f1 or later.
-3. Open the `SampleScene.unity` file to explore the demo environment.
+3. Open the `Demo` scene to explore the demo environment.

 ## 🎮 Controls
 - **W, A, S, D**: Movement